aneira18/juncture-visual-essay/README.md

        url="https://raw.githubusercontent.com/aneira18/juncture-visual-essay/main/IMG_0206.JPG">

 # PRANAYAMA
 Pranyama is breathwork which manipulates the flow of prana throughout the body.
-During yoga, one may use different breathing styles.
-One of these is ujayyi, or victory breath.
+Prana can be thought of as a subtle, life-giving energy that animates our bodies.
+It cannot be sensed by sight, smell, hearing, taste, or touch, but can be sensed with the mind deep in meditation.
+During yoga, one may use different types of pranayama.
+One of these is ujayyi which is also known as ocean breath or victory breath.
+It involves clenching the throat during inhalation to produce a ocean wave sound until the chest is full and then entails breath retention for a period of seconds before a long exhale.
 During the flow of asanas, a yoga practitioner inhales on the assumation of the pose and exhales on the surrender into the pose.

 <param ve-graphic
        label="ONENESS"